4 Hypothesis and equivalence tests

 3. Is there a statistically significant difference in test scores between students who attend public or private schools?

 Equivalence tests flip the logic around.
 Instead of establishing a difference, they are concerned with demonstrating similarity.
 For instance, in a null hypothesis test the analyst may be interested in showing that a new drug is effective, that its treatment effect is different from zero.
-In contrast, an equivalence test could show that the drug’s estimated effect is “equivalent” to zero, or to the effect of another drug.
+In contrast, an equivalence test could show that the drug’s estimated effect is “equivalent” to zero, or not “meaningfully different” from the effect of another drug.
 Put differently, equivalence testing is used when the researcher aims to show that an observed difference between groups or parameter values is small enough to be negligible in practical terms.
 This approach is useful to answer questions such as:

 1. Is the effect of a generic drug equivalent to that of the branded version?